kimTH65/Android_Kotlin-MVVM/US.md

 <h3>2.
 Application</h3>

-<h5>ApplicationClass : 어플리케이션내의 모든 컴포넌트에서 접근 가능, Module 전역함수를 사용해서 Koin 모듈을 선언</h5>
+<h5>ApplicationClass : Accessible from all components within the application, declaring the Koin module using the module global function</h5>

 <div align="center">
  <h5>